10 Best Restaurants in Santa Fe Plaza

 Coyote Cafe and Rooftop Cantina

-If you can’t get a reservation at the fine-dining restaurant, head upstairs to the Rooftop Cantina.
-It’s a great place for happy hour or an afternoon snack.
+If you can’t get a reservation at the fine-dining restaurant here—which only serves dinner—head upstairs to the Rooftop Cantina.
+It’s opened for both lunch and dinner, and it’s also a great place for happy hour or an afternoon snack.

-And the cantina happens to have the best margaritas in Santa Fe!
-Order their Frozen Prickly Pear or a Turquoise Trail, their house margarita, or both!
+Another cantina highlight: It happens to have the best margaritas in Santa Fe!
+Order their Frozen Prickly Pear or a Turquoise Trail—their house margarita—or both!
 Just be warned, these yummy beverages do pack a punch.

-Ask for a seat at the counter—it’s the ideal spot for people watching from the rooftop!
+Ask for a seat at the counter that runs along the wall outside—it’s the ideal spot for people watching from the rooftop!

 Hours: Coyote Cafe: Daily: 5:00 pm–Close; Rooftop Cantina: Daily: 11:30 am–Close